reduxjs/redux-toolkit/docs/api/configureStore.md

 // - The slice reducers were automatically passed to combineReducers()
 // - redux-thunk and redux-logger were added as middleware
 // - The Redux DevTools Extension is disabled for production
-// - The middleware, batch, and devtools enhancers were automatically composed together
+// - The middleware, batch, and devtools enhancers were composed together
 ```